koko1313/js-snake-game/README.md

 # Snake game

-A snake game without using HTML Canvas.
+A snake game using HTML Canvas and vanilla javascript.